Landscaping Estimate Template: How to Price Jobs for Profit

 • Be the first in the door with accurate and comprehensive proposals

-• Maximise your time for production review
+• Maximize your time for production review

 • Qualify the scope better